Turtel216/CeltigarOS/README.md

 ## 🚀 About

-**VanaOS** is a hobby operating system developed in Rust, inspired by the excellent [Writing an OS in Rust](https://os.phil-opp.com/) tutorial series by Philipp Oppermann.
+**CeltigarOS** is a hobby operating system developed in Rust, inspired by the excellent [Writing an OS in Rust](https://os.phil-opp.com/) tutorial series by Philipp Oppermann.

 The primary goal of this project is to gain a deeper understanding of:
 - **Bare-metal development**